Kanishka227/Food_Application/README.md

 # Food_Application
-This is a project where i built a food website.
+This is a project of a food website.